 Other financial incentives include 100% profit repatriation, no foreign exchange controls, low customs tariffs and a low rate of inflation.

-Capacity-Building Initiatives for Young Entrepreneurs
+Capacity-Building Initiatives for Young Entrepreneur

 The UAE has been recognized by the Global Innovation Index as fostering the best environment for innovation in the Arab World.
 Across the country, there are numerous mentorship opportunities, skill-building workshops, and networking events for startup founders.